jdub4asdfg/mastering-git/readme.md

 'git branch <branch_name> <root_name>' to create a branch with the specified root.

 An upstream branch is a remote branch that your local branch tracks. 'git push --set-upstream <branch-name>' pushes a local branch to the remote repository with the same root, it then sets the remote branch as the upstream branch which tracks changes from the local branch.
-After linking, you can just run git push instead of the entire upstream command again.
+After linking, you can just run 'git push' instead of the entire upstream command again.